New Student Scholarships

-North Shore Community College offers a wide variety of financial aid options: state, federal, and private.
-More than half of the students who apply for aid receive some type of award.
-More than one third of financial aid applicants had their tuition and fees fully covered by financial aid.
-The average aid award is $3000, and on average NSCC students borrow less than $2500 in student loans.
+North Shore Community College offers a wide variety of financial aid options: Federal, State, institutional and private.
+More than half of all students who apply for aid receive some type of award.
+More than one third of financial aid applicants have their tuition and fees fully covered by financial aid.
+The average aid award is $3,000, and on average NSCC students borrow less than $2,500 in student loans.

 Believe in Lynn Scholarship

-For high school seniors graduating from Lynn public high schools with a commitment to enroll in a minimum of six credits per semester for the Fall 2021 and Spring 2022 semesters. $1,000 scholarship award ($500 per semester for two semesters).
+For high school seniors graduating from Lynn public high schools with a commitment to enroll in a minimum of six credits per semester for the Fall 2022 and Spring 2023 semesters.
+This is a one-time $1,000 scholarship award.

 Christine Tufts Beveridge Scholarship

 This scholarship was established in memory of Christine Tufts by Robert Tufts and her family and friends.
-Christine was a graduate of the Salem High School class of 1965.
-She loved Salem High and would be proud to give Salem High School graduate the opportunity to attend college through this scholarship.
-Student must have a GPA of 2.8 or greater.
+Christine was a graduate of the Salem High School Class of 1965.
+She loved Salem High and would be proud to give graduating seniors from Salem High School the opportunity to attend college through this scholarship.
+Students must have a GPA of 2.8 or greater to be eligible.
+This is a one-time $2,028 scholarship award.

 Daniel Callahan Memorial Scholarship

-This scholarship was initiated by EBSCO Inc. and the Callahan family in memory of Daniel Callahan, long time employee at EBSCO and loving husband.
+This scholarship was initiated by EBSCO Inc. and the Callahan family in memory of Daniel Callahan, a long-time employee at EBSCO.
 Daniel was very proud of his son's accomplishments in the field of computers and had life long experience in the vocational and technical trades.
-Student must be a graduate of an area vocational school and enrolled in a computer program.
+The student must be a graduate of an area vocational school and be enrolled in a computer program to be eligible.
+This is a one-time $1,000 scholarship award.

 Elaine M. Jackson Family Scholarships

 This scholarship was established by Elaine M. Jackson, Professor Emeritus, North Shore Community College.
-This award is for a new or continuing student.
+New or continuing students are eligible.
+This is a one-time $1,000 scholarship award.

 Henderson Arthur Stern Scholarship

-This Scholarship was established in memory of Henderson Arthur Stern by his daughter, Diane Stern.
-The award will be given to an incoming student who is a graduate of Lynn English High School, has completed at least three credits through the NSCC Early College program, has a minimum 2.8 GPA, is enrolled in a minimum of nine NSCC credits per semester and is an immigrant or first-generation US citizen.
+This scholarship was established in memory of Henderson Arthur Stern by his daughter, Diane Stern.
+The award will be given to a new student who is a graduate of Lynn English High School, has successfully completed at least one course through the NSCC Early College program, has a minimum 2.8 GPA, is enrolling in a minimum of nine NSCC credits per semester, and is an immigrant or first-generation US citizen.
+This is a one-time $1,000 scholarship award.

 Sweet Sadie Memorial Scholarship

-The Sweet Sadie Memorial Scholarship was established in memory of Sarah MacIsaac, class of 2005, by her family and friends to benefit an incoming or returning student with a permanent disability.
-The award will go to a new or continuing student with a disability, or if not, preference is given to students from Lynn.
+The Sweet Sadie Memorial Scholarship was established in memory of Sarah MacIsaac, NSCC Class of 2005, by her family and friends to benefit an incoming or returning student with a permanent disability.
+New or continuing students with a disability are eligible, with preference given to students from Lynn.
+This is a one-time $1,500 award.